 The Plan's investments are stated at fair value.
 Shares of mutual funds are valued at quoted market prices, which represent the net asset value of shares held by the Plan at year-end.
-Foot Locker Shares are valued at quoted market price as determined by the Foot Locker Stock Fund.
-Participant loans will be valued at their outstanding cost balances, which will approximate fair value.
-Loan interest income will be allocated to the investment fund from which the amount is borrowed.
+Foot Locker Shares are valued at quoted market price.
+Participant loans are valued at their outstanding cost balances, which approximate fair value.
+Loan interest income is allocated to the investment fund from which the amount is borrowed.